Kartaverse/OpenDisplayXR/docs/guides/Monado_for_Linux.md

 ![image1](Images/monado_for_linux_image1.png)

 The open-source [Monado](https://monado.dev/) framework makes it possible to display OpenXR rendered real-time stereoscopic 3D content on a passive stereoscopic 3D monitor like the Schneider Digital [PluraView3D display](https://www.3d-pluraview.com/en/).
-Monado is cross-platform compatible and works on both Windows and Linux systems.
+Monado is cross-platform compatible and works on Windows, Linux, and macOS systems.

 ## Monado Documentation